Postural orthostatic tachycardia syndrome: Epidemiology

+Research directions

+A key area for further exploration of POTS management is the autonomic nervous system and its response to the orthostatic challenge.
+The autonomic nervous system plays a crucial role in maintaining cardiovascular homeostasis during changes in posture.
+A deeper understanding of its function and the alterations that occur in POTS could provide valuable insights into potential therapeutic targets and the mechanisms of POTS treatment.

 History

 In 1871, physician Jacob Mendes Da Costa described a condition that resembled the modern concept of POTS.
 He named it irritable heart syndrome.
 Cardiologist Thomas Lewis expanded on the description, coining the term soldier's heart because it was often found among military personnel.
 The condition came to be known as Da Costa's syndrome, which is now recognized as several distinct disorders, including POTS.

 Postural tachycardia syndrome was coined in 1982 in a description of a patient who had postural tachycardia, but not orthostatic hypotension.
 Ronald Schondorf and Phillip A. Low of the Mayo Clinic first used the name postural orthostatic tachycardia syndrome, POTS, in 1993.

 Notable cases

 British politician Nicola Blackwood revealed in March 2015 that she had been diagnosed with Ehlers–Danlos syndrome in 2013 and that she had later been diagnosed with POTS.
 She was appointed Parliamentary Under-Secretary of State for Life Science by Prime Minister Theresa May in 2019 and given a life peerage that enabled her to take a seat in Parliament.
 As a junior minister, it is her responsibility to answer questions in parliament on the subjects of Health and departmental business.
 When answering these questions, it is customary for ministers to sit when listening to the question and then to rise to give an answer from the despatch box, thus standing up and sitting down numerous times in quick succession throughout a series of questions.
 On 17 June 2019, she fainted during one of these questioning sessions after standing up from a sitting position four times in the space of twelve minutes, and it was suggested that her POTS was a factor in her fainting.
 Asked about the incident, she stated: "I was frustrated and embarrassed my body gave up on me at work ...
 But I am grateful it gives me a chance to shine a light on a condition many others are also living with."

+In 2024, Taiwanese tennis player Latisha Chan revealed that she was diagnosed with POTS back in 2014 and has been receiving treatments before Summer Olympics as well.
+Her condition was considered career-threatening, but has had her career extended by over a decade due to external counterpulsation.

+In her 2024 memoir Just Add Water, Olympic gold medalist swimmer Katie Ledecky shared that she has a mild form of POTS.

+Latvian basketball player Kristaps Porziņģis was sidelined for much of the 2024–25 NBA season with POTS.